albert97/Snippet_Tech/_posts/2021-01-12-Ito-integral.md

 <html>
 <body>

-means that you divide the interval [0,T] into infinitely many tiny and non- overlapping pieces of length $dt$ and add $ F_{t}dt $.
+means that you divide the interval [0,T] into infinitely many tiny and non- overlapping pieces of length dt and add \( F_{t}dt) .
 The integral sign is a distorted S, for “sum”.
 It is possible to give a less vague definition by defining approximate integrals of the form:

 </body>
 </html>